SichangHe/prev_DKU_signature_work/proposal/methodology.md

 Built on top of the Erlang programming language and its Open Telecom Platform (OTP),
-Elixir promises free concurrency, publish-subscribe, isolation, first class documentation, and performance.
+Elixir promises free concurrency, publish-subscribe (Pub/Sub), process isolation, first class documentation, and performance.

 As a trade-off, Elixir enforces developers to write purely functional code, which is distinct from the more popular imperative and object-oriented